millicast/videojs-plugin-millicast-whep/README.md

     ```
 2. [Create a Dolby.io account](https://streaming.dolby.io/signup) and create a publish token from the "Live Broadcast" menu.
 3. Set the environment variable `VITE_WHEP_URL` to a WHEP URL from the [Dolby.io Real-time streaming dashboard](https://streaming.dolby.io/#/tokens).
 Find this in the "API" tab once you have selected your publish token.
+4. OPTIONAL: Set the environment variable `VITE_WHEP_TOKEN` if your WHEP server requires bearer token.
+If this env is unset, no bearer token is transfered in WHEP communication.

 ## Run the example
 1. Ensure you are in the `examples` folder.